ksu-is/MLB-Prospect-Predictor/project roadmap.md

 - [ ] Fully update README
 - [x] Upload code from pybaseball
 - [ ] Create formulas that weighs stats and gives a rating of "tools" on the 20-80 scale
-- [ ] Implement a functioning GUI that can pull and compare data from pybaseball
+- [ ] Implement a functioning GUI or website that can pull and compare data from pybaseball
 - [ ] Create formula to project future success
 - [ ] Fix any errors
 - [ ] Create powerpoint to present programs capability